 Ref.
 Question Policy Principles Q5 Are electrics, including embedded meters, enclosed in fire rated construction?
-Answer Finding/Observation Finding/Observation No There were holes present in the embedded electrical meter cabinets where cables have been passed through into the flats.
-Action/Recommendation Priority Due Date repairs that the which is the internal areas of all embedded electrical meter cabinets and were required where cables have been passed through.
-It is sugn repair can possibly be made using a fire-resistant mineral wool is suitably sealed with a fire-resistant mastic which would allow a tire providing it was reinstated by a competent person. ggested batt, Low 18/Nov/2023
+Answer Finding/Observation No There were holes present in the embedded electrical meter cabinets where cables have been passed through into the flats.
+Action/Recommendation Priority Due Date Survey the internal areas of all embedded electrical meter cabinets and repairs were required where cables have been passed through.
+It is suggethat the repair can possibly be made using a fire-resistant mineral wool be which is suitably sealed with a fire-resistant mastic which would allow act the future providing it was reinstated by a competent person. gested patt, Low 21/Nov/2023